Lissy93/git-in/.github/README.md

 ### Mirror
 We have a non-GitHub mirror available at: **[codeberg.org/alicia/git-into-open-source](https://codeberg.org/alicia/git-into-open-source)**

+### Policies
+- [`CODE_OF_CONDUCT`](/.github/CODE_OF_CONDUCT.md) - Guidelines to ensure we are a welcoming and inclusive project for everyone.
+- [`CONTRIBUTING`](/.github/CONTRIBUTING.md) - Guidelines to help you get started with contributing to this project.
+- [`GOVERNANCE`](/.github/GOVERNANCE.md) - Information on how the repository is governed and decisions are made.
+- [`PRIVACY`](/.github/PRIVACY.md) - Our commitment to respecting and protecting your data and privacy.
+- [`SECURITY`](/.github/SECURITY.md) - Protocols for reporting vulnerabilities and our promise to keep the project secure.
+- [`SUPPORT`](/.github/SUPPORT.md) - Where to find help, ask questions, or get support related to this project.

 ### Automations
-User-generated content is inserted automatically, using the Python scripts in the `lib/` directory, and run using GitHub Actions.
+User-generated content is inserted automatically, using the Python scripts in the [`lib/`](/lib) directory, and run using GitHub Actions.

 - [![📖 Copy guides to website](https://github.com/Lissy93/git-into-open-source/actions/workflows/copy-guides.yml/badge.svg)](https://github.com/Lissy93/git-into-open-source/actions/workflows/copy-guides.yml) - _Combines `guides/` with metadata in `resources.yml`, to deploy site_
 - [![🌍 Deploy to GitHub Pages](https://github.com/Lissy93/git-into-open-source/actions/workflows/deploy-website.yml/badge.svg)](https://github.com/Lissy93/git-into-open-source/actions/workflows/deploy-website.yml) - _Builds and deploys the latest version of `web/` to GitHub Pages_